 Interestingly, the customs laws cover a broader scope of "royalty" than the tax laws.
-Two more payments for distribution right and sales right can also fall prey to customs duties, if meeting the customs criteria.
+Payments for distribution right and sales right can also fall prey to customs duties, if meeting the customs criteria.

 Among some past instances confronted by the customs bureau for import duty and VAT, we see that they could be avoided if a proper customs review is done.

-In one case, for example, equipment parts bearing a corporate logo were imported into China from its overseas parent company by a Chinese subsidiary.
-In parallel, a royalty fee was paid to the said parent company by the Chinese subsidiary for the use of the logo.
+In one case, for example, equipment parts bearing a corporate logo were imported into China by a Chinese subsidiary from its overseas parent company.
+In parallel, a royalty fee was paid to the parent company by the Chinese subsidiary for using the logo.